Audio inputs on the case for ATEM Mini

 If a signal is fed in via a (balanced to unbalanced) line transformer, this can only be present as a mono signal on a stereo channel of the ATEM Mini, depending on the 3.5mm jack plug used and its wiring.
 A true stereo signal cannot be generated from a mono source, but the mono signal can be “doubled” in the audio settings of the ATEM Software Control Panel.
 This is output on both channels (right and left).
 See pictures below.

-The audio settings interface of the ATEM Mini software panel
+The Audio Settings interface of the ATEM Mini Software Panel

 The figures show the settings menu of the ATEM software panel.
 By activating “Separate audio into separate mono channels” , the corresponding channel (in the example “MIC1”) is doubled into two mono paths.